xolvio/pojo-observer/README.md

 Check out the `observe.spec.tsx` file for details of the cases we've thought of.
 Can't promise that every single edge case is there, so please report any issues and we'll work on them.

+## How is this different to [Redux](https://redux.js.org), [Flux](https://facebook.github.io/flux) and [MobX](https://mobx.js.org)

+This library and all the ones mentioned above are ultimately implementations of the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
+(Redux is more of a state management library but it also has an observer when using the Connect method).

+This library is a _minimal_ observer pattern implementation that takes in a POJO as a subject, instruments to observe it, and performs callbacks when the subject has changed.
+It's not opinionated at all and allows you to use it however you see fit, like choosing the event library to add (or not).

+It's also tiny at around ~4k minified.

 ## Why do this?

 Having an abstract interaction object has many advantages:

-* It can be used by any view layer like React or Vue, or a speech UI, or even a camera gesture UI.
+* The interaction layer is abstract can be used by any view layer like React or Vue, or a speech UI, or even a camera gesture UI.
+(Though you'd have to bind it yourself as we only support React hooks here)
 * The abstraction makes it easier to reason about the interaction independently of its presentation
 * Changes can be made to the interaction logic without touching the interface components
 * Allows the practice of the Separation of Concerns and the Single Responsibility Principles